-- The Parallel Ultra Low Power (PULP) platform, developed here at IIS, on FPGA.
-PULP is an open-source multi-core platform achieving leading-edge energy-efficiency and featuring widely-tunable performance
+- GAPuino, a development board based on PULP (Parallel Ultra-Low-Power Processing Platform), developed here at IIS.
+PULP is an open-source multi-core platform achieving leading-edge energy efficiency and featuring widely-tunable performance

 - a modem for wireless connectivity